EvilBytecode/GoDefender/README.md

 - **Critical Process**: Implements functionality to manage critical processes essential for system operation.
 - **SetDebugPrivilege**: Grants better permissions.

-### TODO (V1.0.6 Plans):
-- Check Disk / RAM (If disk size is less than 100GB, exit; and if RAM size is less than 6GB, exit).
-- Flags and artifacts.
-- Execution time is lame, but I guess it can be added as well.
-- Hiding threads through (NtSetInformationThread).
-- Theres probably more, but i cant think of any right now.

 ### Quick Nutshell